Why Food Is Noticeably More Expensive in Mallorca — and What We Can Do About It

 Critical analysis

 The raw figures are clear: per-capita spending of €2,052, mineral water about 112 percent above the national average, wine, soft drinks, baked goods and fish products significantly more expensive, only milk on average around 10 percent cheaper.
 These figures come from the annual report of the state food and wholesale market company Mercasa.
-They show a pattern we can feel in Palma as well as in small coastal towns.
+They show a pattern we can feel in Palma as well as in small coastal towns, as reported in When the supermarket bill hurts: How expensive the weekly shop on Mallorca has become.

 Prices do not arise from nothing.
 On an island, additional costs add up — transport, storage, seasonal fluctuations — and are often passed on to end customers.
 Tourist demand shifts the local price structure: restaurants, holiday rentals and retailers position themselves according to visitor behavior; that raises average spending per capita.
+This dynamic is explored in When Dinner Becomes a Luxury: How Mallorca's Pricing Estranges Its Restaurant Scene.
 In addition, a high market concentration for some products reduces price pressure.

 What is often missing from public debate